karthikgurram12/editorialist_ios_app_automation/README.md

 6. Get data from properties file using config.properties
 7. Added POM Design pattern support for the TestNG Framework
 8. Uploaded the code to git
+9. Updated desired caps as dynamic values coming from config.properties.
+10. Added testNG.xml file to run as a suite.
+11. Added Logging statements in BaseTest using slf4j dependency.
+12. Identify elements with AppiumBy in Page Object Model (POM) classes

+Pending items:
+13. For login and testdata, we can go with yml (Jackson library to parse) or Json(SnakeYaml) or properties file or by using data provider.